CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 ## Step 2 - Installing the firmware on the printer

+This firmware is the same for all QQ-S Pro printers.
+The configuration is done on the Raspberry Pi.

 ### Precompiled Version
 I've included a pre-compiled version of the printer firmware in the **precompiled_firmware** folder.